“I create to tell stories”

 - 2019 first six months are dedicated to the artist's Steampunk piece, Time to Break Free.
 Open house takes place on June 30th at Highfield Hall & Gardens in Falmouth, Massachusetts.
 Dominique's biggest creation to this day, along with 12 pannels illustrating her artistic approach, will be exposed untill Octobre 2019.

 - Dominique provides Quilting classes at Excelle machine à coudre in Laval, Québec.

-- In September 2019, Dominique is Guest artist in Wonderfil's booth at the Carrefour Européen du Patchwork in Sainte-Marie-aux-Mines, Alsace (France).
+- In September 2019, Dominique have been Guest artist in Wonderfil's booth at the Carrefour Européen du Patchwork in Sainte-Marie-aux-Mines, Alsace (France).